 Regeneration.
 New Institutional Practices

 Through its annual Fellowship programme, Het Nieuwe Instituut acknowledges and gives visibility to research projects offering departures from established modes of thinking.
 For this iteration, the Open Call for Fellows focuses on the theme Regeneration.
 New Institutional Practices.
 Following previous calls on the body’s burn-out (2018) and planetary exhaustion (2019), the 2020 programme invites collectives to take current conditions of burn-out and exhaustion as a point of departure to generate forms of collective organisation and action.

 Following the tragic death of George Floyd, action has been taken in various ways, in different guises and in countless places, against racism and police brutality.
 Floyd’s death should not be interpreted as an isolated or quintessentially American incident.
 Just as the recent outbreak of Covid-19 does not stand alone, but should be seen as a result of the systematic destruction of various ecosystems, once again current events dramatically demonstrate the structural nature of racial violence.

-Het Nieuwe Instituut Online #10
+Het Nieuwe Instituut Online/Offline #10